pcarbo/kyoto/README.md

 + To what extent do the QTLs with the strongest support in the multi-marker mapping (the highest posterior probabilities) overlap the QTLs with the strongest support in the single-marker mapping?
-Does the genome-wide association signal from the multi-marker mapping more closely resemble the results with the LMM (QTLRel), or the results using the basic linear regression (qtl)?
-How can we explain the similarities and differences in the support for QTLs?
+Does the genome-wide association signal from the multi-marker mapping (posterior probabilities) more closely resemble the LOD scores from the LMM (LMM), or the results using the basic linear regression (qtl)?
+How can we explain the similarities or differences?

 + The second question concerns interpretation of the hyperparameters.
 Recall, the "best fit" hyperparameters are